PGelss/wave_train/README.md

 python setup.py install --user
 ```

-which allows to download or upload recent changes later by 'git pull' or 'git push', respectively.
+which subsequently allows to download or upload recent changes later by 'git pull' or 'git push', respectively.

 Alternatively, you may install the latest version directly from GitHub: